CieloCris/Credit_Risk_Analysis/README.md

 ![Alt text](/Resources/oversampling.png "imagen1")

-As we could see, the Balanced Accuracy Score of this model is ___.
-The confusion matrix and the Classification report are also shown, which...
+As we could see, the Balanced Accuracy Score of this model is 67.21%.
+The confusion matrix and the Classification report are also presented, showing a precision of 0.99 and a recall of 0.62.

 ### SMOTE - Oversampling

 ![Alt text](/Resources/smote.png "imagen2")

-This model has a Balanced Accuracy Score of ____.
-Likewise, the results obtained also show the confusion matrix and the Classification Report.
+This model has a Balanced Accuracy Score of 64.17%.
+The results obtained also show the confusion matrix and the Classification Report.

 ### Undersampling - Cluster Centroids

 ![Alt text](/Resources/undersampling.png "imagen3")

-As we can see, the Accuracy Score balance is lower than the previous models, with a percentage of ____.
+As we can see, the Accuracy Score balance is lower than the previous models, with a percentage of 54.31%.

 ### SMOTEENN - Combination -Over and Under- Sampling

 ![Alt text](/Resources/overunder.png "imagen4")

-The balance accuracy score of this algorithm is _____.
-The image also shows the confusion matrix and the Classification Report
+The balance accuracy score of this algorithm is 65.44%.
+The confusion matrix and the Classification Report are also in the picture.

 ### Balanced Random Forest Classifier

 ![Alt text](/Resources/randomforest.png "imagen5")

-This Supervised Machine Learning model has a Balanced Accuracy Score of 78.85%, which is a higher percentage than that shown by previous algorithms.
+This Supervised Machine Learning model has a Balanced Accuracy Score of 78.85%, which is a higher percentage than the previous algorithms.
 We also show the confusion matrix and the Classified Report.

 ### Easy Ensemble ADABoost Classifier

 ![Alt text](/Resources/easyensemble.png "imagen6")

 Finally, we developed this model whose Balanced Accuracy Score was the highest, with a percentage of 93.16%.
-The confusion matrix and the Classified Report also show more favorable metrics, since they have better precision and recall than the other algorithms used.
+The confusion matrix and the Classified Report also show more favorable metrics, since they have better precision (0.99), recall (0.94), and F1 or harmony (0.97) than the other algorithms used.

 ###Summary